Skip to Main Content

 How can I convert from LaTeX to PDF without altering the layout of equations?

 We recommend the use of Overleaf as a TeX editor.
 Overleaf has specific instructions on embedding fonts when converting to PDF.
-Note that if you use embedded-PDF or EPS file formats for figures, then you must embed the fonts in those figures at the time of creation (there are commands for Stata, R, etc. to do this).
+Note that if you use embedded-PDF or EPS file formats for figures, then you must embed the fonts in those figures at the time of creation (there are commands for Stata, R, etc. to do this.
+Using Python's matplotlib library for graphics also requires changing some settings).
 Alternatively, you can simply use PNG, JPG, etc. image formats for figures.

 • For Windows, the application MikTeX can be used to convert to PDF.